 It is not the most beautiful place in the world, but it is super well located to get to know the city.
 However, go with the water tank full and an empty potty (portable toilet), if you plan to spend a few days in Berlin.

-Motorhome: the motorhome can be park in Wohnmobiloase, but you have to book a working week in advance or try your luck on the same day.
+Motorhome: the motorhome can be parked in Wohnmobiloase, but you have to book a working week in advance or try your luck on the same day.

 Day 4, 5 and 6.
 Berlin